Letting the fridge do the work results in a delicious loaf of no knead sourdough made with minimum effort

 I love making sourdough, especially the moment of discovery when the lid of the cloche is removed, half way through baking, giving me the first view of the results of my efforts.
 How does the loaf look?
 How is the oven spring?
 Over or under proved?
 Or even just right?
 It’s always a slightly nerve-racking time for a relatively infrequent baker like me, but so satisfying when everything comes together into a loaf I can be satisfied with.

-Sourdough does take time, albeit most of the time is hands off with the dough left to do its thing, either the bulk rise or proof, but the timing can be inconvenient.
-My starter and the ambient temperatures in my kitchen mean that my bulk raising time is about 4 to 6 hours, depending on the time of year, and a proofing time of a couple of hours.
+Sourdough does take time, albeit most of which is hands off while I leave the dough to do its thing; either the bulk rise or proof, but I do need to be around at the right time, so a bit of planning is necessary.
+My starter and the ambient temperatures in my kitchen mean that my bulk raising time is about 4 to 6 hours, depending on the time of year, and a proofing time of a couple of hours, so I plan my day around these timings.

 While these timings can work around a day working at home, it’s not the most convenient if I’m not at home.
 I therefore wanted to try an ultra slow raise.
 I mixed flour, ripe leaven and most of the water and left for an hour at room temperature.
 Then I added the salt dissolved into the few mililitres of water that I had kept back, and folded that into the dough.